4k-developer/4K-Botnet/README.md

 # How to use
 1) Edit the "cmds.php" file - Each command must be on a seprate line
-2) Inject "bot.js" or "bot-d.js" into the victim's webpage
+2) Inject "bot.js" into the victim's webpage

 # Commands
 You can put any JS code in the "cmds.js" file and it will be executed [i.e. "alert('Hacked by Chowix40!')]